-- 10.Gen Al must not be used in generating the content of affidavits, witness statements, character references or other material that is intended to reflect the deponent or witness' evidence and/or opinion, or other material tendered in evidence or used in cross examination.
-This paragraph does not prohibit the use of Gen Al for work that is merely preparatory to the drafting of the affidavit or other document setting out the witness' evidence and/or opinion. - 11.
-Affidavits, witness statements, character references should contain and reflect a person's own knowledge, not Al-generated content.

-- 12. Gen Al must not be used for the purpose of altering, embellishing, strengthening or diluting or otherwise rephrasing a witness's evidence when expressed in written form. - 13.
-An affidavit, witness statement or character reference must contain a disclosure that Gen Al was not used in generating: - (a) its content (including by way of altering, embellishing, strengthening or diluting or rephrasing a witness's evidence); or - (b) subject to leave having been obtained in accordance with paragraph 15 below, the content of any annexure or exhibit prepared by the deponent of the affidavit or witness statement or character reference for the purposes of his or her evidence. - 14.
+- 10. Gen AI must not be used in generating the content of affidavits, witness statements, character references or other material that is intended to reflect the deponent or witness' evidence and/or opinion, or other material tendered in evidence or used in cross examination. - 11.
+Affidavits, witness statements, character references should contain and reflect a person's own knowledge, not Al-generated content. - 12.
+Gen Al must not be used for the purpose of altering, embellishing, strengthening or diluting or otherwise rephrasing a witness's evidence when expressed in written form. - 13.
+An affidavit, witness statement or character reference must contain a disclosure that Gen AI was not used in generating: - (a) its content (including by way of altering, embellishing, strengthening or diluting or rephrasing a witness's evidence); or - (b) subject to leave having been obtained in accordance with paragraph 15 below, the content of any annexure or exhibit prepared by the deponent of the affidavit or witness statement or character reference for the purposes of his or her evidence. - 14.
 For the avoidance of doubt, the deponent of the affidavit, witness statement or character reference is not required to make the disclosure referred to in paragraph [13(b)] where the annexure or exhibit has not been prepared or created for the purposes of the proceedings. - 15.
-In exceptional cases, leave may be sought to use Gen Al for the preparation or generation of any annexure or exhibit to an affidavit, witness statement or character reference.
-Any application for leave must identify: - (a) the proposed use of Gen AI; - (b) the Gen AI program that will be used (including the relevant version); - (c) whether it is a closed-source or open-source program and or contains privacy and or confidentiality settings; and - (d) the benefit to be derived from the proposed use of Gen AI in the preparation of the annexure or exhibit.
+In exceptional cases, leave may be sought to use Gen AI for the preparation or generation of any annexure or exhibit to an affidavit, witness statement or character reference.
+Any application for leave must identify: - (a) the proposed use of Gen AI; - (b) the Gen AI program that will be used (including the relevant version);

+- (c) whether it is a closed-source or open-source program and or contains privacy and or confidentiality settings; and - (d) the benefit to be derived from the proposed use of Gen AI in the preparation of the annexure or exhibit.